TerriaJS/terriajs/doc/contributing/traits-in-depth.md

 Some example usages of `underride`

-- Copying `itemPropertiesById`, `itemPropertiesByType`, `itemProperties`, to nested groups or nested references - that is, when a group or reference is loaded, if there are nested groups or nested reference - they will get the parent `itemProperties*` set in their `underride` stratum
+- Copying `itemPropertiesByIds`, `itemPropertiesByType`, `itemProperties`, to nested groups or nested references - that is, when a group or reference is loaded, if there are nested groups or nested reference - they will get the parent `itemProperties*` set in their `underride` stratum
 - Setting `isExperiencingIssues = true` for models which have configuration issues

 ### Definition `definition`